AQUARIUM OR POND ULTRAVIOLET STERILIZATION

 Put simply if you have a 9 Watt compact UVC Bulb with approximately 5 inches of lamp exposure versus an 8 watt HO Straight tube with approximately 11 inches; the 8 watt UVC Sterilizer is going to have a higher mW/cm2 even with one less watt of energy.

-This is a very simple explanation, and there is more to this including sterilizer design, etc (which the article goes into further depth later), however this is a where a High Dwell/Exposure Time UV Sterilizer will beat any compact UV Sterilizer.
+This is a very simple explanation, and there is more to this including sterilizer design, etc., however this is where a High Dwell/Exposure Time UV Sterilizer will beat any compact UV Sterilizer.
+More in the section about UVC Penetration.

 Please read this section for more on this important subject: DWELL TIME; A Controlled Experiment